Land Management

 Increase and enhance Hendersonville's green spaces while improving tree canopy cover, protecting pollinator biodiversity, promoting outdoor recreation, community gardens, and improving the overall health and character of our City.
 See below for actions taken to reach our goal:

-7th Avenue Community Garden - Located adjacent to Sullivan Park in the historic 7th Avenue district, this community garden was started in 2011 with a partnership between the City of Hendersonville and a few dedicated community members to use City land for a community garden in the Green Meadows community.
-Currently, the garden is in the process of being revamped and we need your help!
-To get involved or to learn more about this initiative, please contact Caitlyn Gendusa.
+Brooklyn Community Garden - Located adjacent to Sullivan Park in the historic 7th Avenue district, this community garden was started in 2011 with a partnership between the City of Hendersonville and a few dedicated community members to use City land for a community garden in the Green Meadows community.
+The garden has recently undergone a revitalization and expansion effort and is near completion.
+For more information, please visit the Brooklyn Community Garden webpage.

 Biodiversity & Pollinators